inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ## Developer Workflow & Quality Assurance

+### Dependency-Aware Modification Protocol v1.0
+*Objective:* To prevent cascading bugs by ensuring modifications are made with full knowledge of their immediate upstream and downstream dependencies.
+This protocol bridges the gap between a single-file change and a major architectural refactor.
+*   **Trigger:** When a file requested for modification either calls, or is called by, other services, routes, or models within the application.
+*   **Workflow:**
+    1.  **Acknowledge & Pause:** The AI will pause before generating code for the primary file.
+It will state: *"Before proceeding with the modification of `[File A]`, I must assess its direct dependencies to ensure system-wide consistency."*
+    2.  **Identify & State Connections:** The AI will explicitly map the connections.
+For example:
+        *   *"`profile_service.py` directly imports and relies on Enum definitions from `models.py`."*
+        *   *"`jobs.py` (route) creates an instance of `job_service.py` and calls its methods."*
+        *   *"`job_service.py` calls methods within `profile_service.py`."*
+    3.  **Request Ground Truth for Impact Radius:** The AI will generate a list of all files in the immediate impact radius and request their contents. *"To prevent data contract violations or import errors, please provide the full, current source code for the following files: `[File B]`, `[File C]`, `[File D]`."*
+    4.  **Proceed with Holistic Change:** Once the context is provided, the AI will generate the necessary changes for the *primary file* and, if necessary, suggest corresponding adjustments to the other files within the impact radius to maintain consistency.

 // Commented out while preview environment is broken.
 /* ### Git Branching & Preview Protocol v1.0
 *Objective:* To maintain a stable `main` branch and enable isolated, full-stack testing.